Sharing a home (Shared Lives)

 • with a physical disability.

 Our care is flexible and sensitive to the needs of you and your family, offering individual care and support when you need it.
-We provide day support, overnight stays, respite as well as long-term care.
+We provide day support, overnight stays, short break stays as well as long-term care.

 If you are interested in being supported by a Shared Lives carer, email sharedlives@iow.gov.uk or speak to your social care worker.